 If I'll get paid a stipend by my internship host site, can I also receive an internship grant from the Lang Center?

 This depends upon how much of a stipend the student would be receiving, and the cost of living in the area where the internship experience is located.
 Generally, S2A2 recipients should not need a stipend from the host, but in very expensive coastal US cities (New York, Los Angeles, Washington D.C., San Francisco), our grant may not be sufficient to cover the student’s housing, food, commute, travel, and financial aid requirements.
 We consider this on a case-by-case basis.
 SIS applicants must reveal their stipend when they present their budget on their applications.
 In the case of SIS, a stipend is often a necessity.

 What does the grant money cover?
 Can I include airfare or other non-local transportation in my budget?

 S2A2 and CCF grants are intended to cover the student’s housing, food, consumer disposables, and commuting costs, plus an offset of $2500 to cover students who have financial aid obligations.
 A student may use the funds to cover the cost of travel, provided the student is not going “home.”

 If I am a Chester Fellow, where would I live?
 What would the cost be to live on campus for the summer?

-Most Chester Fellows live in the dorm, while on occasion one or two Chester Fellows will prefer to house-sit for a local faculty member or sublet an apartment in the ‘Ville.
-Those who have lived in the dorm have mentioned that the proximity to other Fellows is a very positive experience, allowing the conversations and reflections to carry on into the evening.
-In the summer 2015, 10 weeks in the summer dorm required $750.
+Most Chester Fellows live in a dorm, while on occasion one or two Chester Fellows will prefer to house-sit for a local faculty member or sublet an apartment in the ‘Ville.
+Those who have lived in the dorm have mentioned that the proximity to other Fellows is a very positive experience, allowing the conversations and reflections to carry on into the evening but this arrangement is contingent upon availability of campus housing.

 If I intern in Philadelphia, is possible/advisable for me to live on campus?